 MCC encourages applications from students who are home schooled.
 While the nature of home schooling is inherently unique to each student, the college requires appropriate documentation to determine admission.
 Applicants are expected to meet the same general and specific admission requirements (or their equivalent) as other applicants and to document the academic work they have accomplished.
 Home-schooled students should follow the application procedures outlined above and submit one of the following:

-- A list of courses taken and grades earned and/or portfolio of work accomplished CED/USET or other taging for placement purposes if applicable - GED/HISET or other testing for placement purposes, if applicable
+- A list of courses taken and grades earned and/or portfolio of work accomplished - GED/HISET or other testing for placement purposes, if applicable

 Transfer Students

 Follow the application procedures outlined above and: